 Add more water if needed so there is enough to cook the rice.
 Add some salt and cover the pot.

 Allow the rice to cook.
 The time for this depends on the type of rice used.
+I always use golden/sella basmati rice as it holds up texture during cooking.
 Check your pack instructions if you are no sure.